Our knowledge of orthopaedics. Your best health.

 Medical Evaluation

 Before your surgery, you may be asked to visit your family doctor for a complete physical examination.
-He or she will assess your health and identify any problems that could interfere with your surgery.
-If you have a heart or lung condition or a chronic illness you will need a preoperative medical clearance from your family doctor.
+They will assess your health and identify any problems that could interfere with your surgery.

 Medications